Digital Well-Being for the Whole Family

 5. Find a balance—Think of your family’s digital consumption as a diet and that old adage finds new meaning: everything in moderation.
 Exploring high-quality content is great, but finding a balance between spending time with technology and spending time with family and friends offline is important, too.
 That’s why we love Commonsense.org’s Family Media Agreement, which allows every member of your family to commit to making healthy choices when it comes to technology usage and digital consumption.

-These are just a few ways you and your family can make the most of technology.
-Private Prep and The Coding Space can help you and your child develop good habits together.
+These are just a few ways you and your family can make the most of technology and improve your digital well-being.
+Private Prep can help you and your child develop good habits together.
 Contact us for more information.

 Private Prep